“Every one of us is a minor tragedy. Most of us learn to cope.”

 Many times, I displaced angry feelings that I had toward my mother and step-father onto my younger brother.
 Displacement is one of Freud’s original coping mechanisms.
 When I was angry with one of my tormenters, I would take it out on my brother by tormenting him.
 He, in turn, tormented other little kids at school, and sometimes, even his teachers.
 I teased my brother relentlessly and even hit him, when I could catch him, that is.
 He tormented me with his displaced anger, too, by teasing and hitting me.
 Of course, my mother wasn’t around to referee our squabbles, and we eventually learned that we have to stick together.

-As an adult, I realize that the anger I have should be directed at my mother and shouldn’t be in the form of violence.
+As an adult, I realize that the anger I have should be directed at my mother and should not be in the form of violence.
 As a young adult, I did direct my anger toward my mother.
 My rebellion was in the form of insurrection.
 I raged against every (fake) thing that my narcissistic mother stood for.
-My revolt was short-lived when one day it dawned on me that no matter what I said in retort, my mother would continue to stick with her fantasy lies.
+My revolt was short-lived when one day it dawned on me that no matter what I said in retort, my mother would continue to stick with her narcissistic world of lies.

 Appearance was very important to my mother.
 She wanted the nice little country club debutante, but I started wearing all black (before it was cool to be Goth) and listening to alternative music.
 Even though I was no longer displacing my anger, I became very passive aggressive, another coping mechanism that I relied on, and resorted to truculence and withdrawal of commitment.
-This infuriated her, but it did not stop her obsession with control.
+This infuriated her, but it did not stop her obsession to control me as an extension of herself.

 Sometimes, when my mother was home, especially when she remarried for the third time, out of her mouth would spew a fountain full of speech.
 I call this verbal vomit.
 For hours at a time, she would lecture me about her “vision” of how I should be.
 Her lecture of verbal vomit always included several key notes.
 One is criticism of my appearance, and how, if I only wore my hair, the clothes, the shoes, the make-up that she picked out, I could be (in the sense that I had the potential to be) really beautiful.

 The fact is, I was a very pretty girl in my younger years.
 I always had admirers and/or boyfriends, and was asked out for at least once a week, and if not for my biting sarcasm, it probably would have been more.
-Her lectures worked in oppressing any secure feelings I had about my appearance, when I listened.
+Her lectures worked in oppressing any secure feelings I had about my appearance.
+Even though I feigned inattention, my psyche absorbed each word like a sponge.

 After a while, I began performing rituals, another coping mechanism in which a person repeats a pre-determined sequence of events to avoid acting upon a stressor.
 I began counting.
 I counted objects all around me.
 I also looked for patterns and “traced” them with my eyes, studying the patterns, and focusing on their repetition.
-This allowed my mind to escape.
+This allowed my mind to escape into a dullness that removed negative thoughts from my mind for the time being.

 When my mother discovered that I wasn’t paying attention to her (because I wasn’t reacting, and narcissists live for the drama) my coping mechanism became to trivialize.
 I made a joke, a very sarcastic and hate filled joke, out of whatever the topic at hand was with her.
 This was probably her least favorite of all of my tools, so I used it on her whenever I could.